techs-sus/roblox-ts-with-azalea/README.md

 Both commands output to the file `build/run.luau`.

 You should see the file `build/run.luau` a bit after starting the watcher.
 By default, Azalea's novel module method is used, so it should run anywhere.

-I have tested it personally with OpenSB, so that is what will get the most support.
-There should be nothing stopping this template from working on Lua Sandbox, Lua Assembling, Void Script Builder, or any other script builders.
+There is nothing theoretically stopping this template from working on Lua Sandbox, Lua Assembling, Void Script Builder, or any other script builder implementation.
+However, no other implementation runs Luau competently enough for this template to work, so OpenSB is probably your only option.

 An [devtunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) dependant optional HTTP server is available with `bun run serve`.
 You should be able to easily swap out [devtunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) for {local,hyper}tunnel.